maoosi/prisma-appsync/tests/integration/prisma/generated/prisma-appsync/docs/User.md

 Single User update mutations take two inputs:

--   `where`: `UserWhereUniqueInput!` A required object type specifying a field with a unique constraint (like id).
+-   `where`: `UserWhereUniqueInput!` A required object type specifying a field with a unique constraint (like uuid).
 -   `data`: `UserUpdateInput!` A required object type specifying the data to update.

 **Standard update mutation**